-Treatment for Veterans
+Treatment for Bipolar Disorder in Veterans

 The primary method of treatment for bipolar disorder is medication.
 However, it has been found that traditional talk therapies can be helpful for coping with the effects of the condition.
-Unfortunately, those therapies have also proven to be mostly ineffective in deterring the mood swings which are biologically based and often disabling.
+Unfortunately, those therapies have also proven to be mostly ineffective in deterring mood swings which are biologically based and often disabling.

 Another issue is that prescribing the proper medication for the affected individual can take some time, and many of the medications for treating bipolar disorder have difficult side effects.
 As a result, many people quit taking their meds, which leads to relapse.